terrytaubes/terrytaubes.github.io/pages/about.md

 <br>
 FINRA, Rockville MD
 <br>
-- Extracting data from enterprise databases
+- Extracting data from enterprise databases using SQL
-- Building Tableau dashboard
+- Building Tableau dashboards
-- Development of database ASERT to automate continuous auditing processes
+- Development of new database "ASERT" to automate auditing processes previously performed by the auditing team
-- Recreation of several department databases in AWS
+- Recreation of several department databases in AWS using Java and AngularJS
 <br>

 ### <a name="education"></a>Education